scala/scala3/docs/docs/reference/contextual/extension-methods.md

   def (xs: List[T]) second[T] = xs.tail.head
 }
 ```
-If an extensions is anonymous (as in the second clause), its name is synthesized from the name of the first defined extension method.
+If such given instances are anonymous (as in the second clause), their name is synthesized from the name of the first defined extension method.

-### Given Extensions with Collective Parameters
+### Given Instances with Collective Parameters

-If a given extension defines several extension methods one can pull out the left parameter section
+If a given instance has no parent but several extension methods one can pull out the left parameter section
 as well as any type parameters of these extension methods into the given instance itself.
 For instance, here is a given instance with two extension methods.
 ```scala